Architectural Technology

 Program Vocational Learning Outcomes describe what graduates of the program have demonstrated they can do with the knowledge and skills they have achieved during their studies.
 The outcomes are closely tied to the needs of the workplace.
 Through assessment (e.g., assignments and tests), students verify their ability to reliably perform these outcomes before graduating.

-- Prepare, read, interpret, and revise drawings, and other graphical representations used in building projects.
+- Prepare, analyze, and revise drawings and other graphical representations to support the design and completion of building projects.

-- Prepare estimates of time, costs, and quantity, and participate in the tendering process.
+- Prepare time, costs, and quantity estimates to contribute to a scheduling and tendering process.

-- Comply with the legal and ethical requirements of an architectural technologist in the practice of building design and construction.
+- Comply with the legal, professional, and regulatory requirements, as well as established standards and current building codes, in the practice of building design and construction.

-- Use and evaluate current and emerging technology to support building projects.
+- Implement and use current and emerging technologies to manage documents and information to support the construction and design of building projects.